IMQS/httpbridge/README.md

 * Implement rate limiting mechanism, which relies on the HTTP server telling us that the TCP socket doesn't want any more data yet.
 This would require a new kind of frame that gets sent from server to backend.
-* Get rid of our weird (len, buf) convention, and stick to the regular C style of (buf, len).